This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 h2

-from the home page is transitioned to theh1
+from the home page transitions to theh1

 - The